This article describes some notes about MIPS with a focus on the ELF object file format, GCC, binutils, and LLVM/Clang.

 These differences ensure exception handling, as documented in the GCC fix for MIPS16 EH issues ([committed] Fix a lot of MIPS16 EH failures).

-In LLVM, MCAsmInfo::UseAssignmentForEHBegin
+In LLVM, MCAsmInfo::UseAssignmentForEHBegin is introduced

 to declare the function begin symbol as $func_begin0 = .

-instead of $func_begin0:
+instead of $func_begin0:.

 gp register